0xPARC/0xparc-intro-book/src/fhe3.typ

 $ (C_1 + C_2) upright(bold(v)) = (mu_1 + mu_2) upright(bold(v)) + (upright(bold(epsilon))_1 + upright(bold(epsilon))_2) . $
 So the error on the sum will be bounded by $2 B$.

-Negation is similar to addition – in fact, the error won’t change at all.
+Negation is similar to addition – in fact, the error will not change at all.

 Multiplication is more complicated, and this is why we insisted that all